What is Passive House?

 The basics

-Any building—residential, commercial, etc.—can be a Passive House and existing conventional buildings can be converted to Passive Houses with a retrofit renovation.
+• Any building—residential, commercial, etc.—can be a Passive House and existing conventional buildings can become Passive with a retrofit renovation.
 Passive House is style- and typology-agnostic.

 Why build a Passive House?